Hack-the-Bay/hack-the-bay/README.md

 ## Code

 ## Questions?
 If you have any questions about the data or information in this repo, contact Kate Dowdy (dowdy_katherine@bah.com).
+More resources for the Hack the Bay hackathon can be found [here](https://hack-the-bay.devpost.com/details/resources).